replicatedhq/help-center/content/docs/kubernetes/getting-started/development-environment.md

 ---
 date: "2016-07-03T04:02:20Z"
 title: "Development Environment"
-description: "How to set up an environment to ship with Replicated and Kubernetes"
+description: "How to set up an environment to deliver with Replicated and Kubernetes"
 weight: "2503"
 categories:  [ "Shipping With Kubernetes" ]
 index: ["docs/kubernetes", "docs"]